 In 2014, Garages went global with four weeks of intensive workshops at GE's offices in Lagos, Nigeria, using the latest in advanced manufacturing technologies.
 3D printers, CNC mills, and laser cutters.

 In 2016, GE launched the permanent installation of the Lagos Garage, a hub for advanced manufacturing-based innovation, strategy development, idea generation and collaboration.
 Co-located with the GE Lagos offices in Victoria Island, the Lagos Garage offers year-round series of skills training programs focused on building the next generation of Nigerian entrepreneurs.
-Till date, 250 entrepreneurs have graduated the program having been trained to use the latest in advanced manufacturing technologies; 3D printers, CNC mills, and laser cutters as well as in business development.
+Till date, 600 Nigerians have been trained to use the latest in advanced manufacturing technologies; 3D printers, CNC mills, and laser cutters as well as in business development.
 Other wins consist of - 65 ideas transformed into practical business models; 100+ prototypes developed, with 14 new ventures winning prestigious International awards.